Albuquerque Drunk Driving Accident Attorney

 Seeking Compensation from a Drunk Driver

 Charges may be brought against a drunk driver in criminal court.
-Even if the defendant is not convicted, moreover, you can potentially bring a lawsuit against him or her in civil court.
+Even if the defendant (at-fault party) is not convicted, moreover, you can potentially bring a lawsuit against them in civil court.
 Different standards of proof apply in criminal and civil court, and the standard in civil court (“preponderance of the evidence”) is much easier to meet than the criminal standard of proof.
-You may be able to recover both compensatory damages and punitive damages from a drunk driver who caused you to suffer serious injuries.
-Punitive damages are awarded both to punish and deter, and the amount varies depending on what would be necessary to accomplish those purposes.
+In other words, you must only provide evidence of negligence that convinces the courts that it is more likely than not that the defendant caused the crash resulting in your injuries.
+To do so will require establishing the following four elements of negligence:

-However, even if you can get a judgment in a civil case, you may not be able to recover the full amount of damages if the drunk driver does not have an insurance policy with significant coverage or does not have assets.
-New Mexico has a dram shop law (New Mexico Statutes Annotated, section 41-11-1) that can impose liability on an establishment or homeowner that serves alcohol to someone who is already intoxicated.
+There may be other parties that contributed and may be partially liable in a drunk driving accident.
+For example, New Mexico has a dram shop law (New Mexico Statutes Annotated, section 41-11-1) that can impose liability on an establishment or homeowner that serves alcohol to someone who is already intoxicated.
 It may be helpful to sue an establishment under dram shop laws.
 However, in dram shop and social host lawsuits, the bodily injury damages are capped at $50,000 per person or $100,000 per accident.